 - Investment strategies 88%

-Also included in the profile are investment options available, uses and knowledge of 16 types of ETFs and 33 different fund families, compensation models, type of clients (high net worth, individual, institutional) and certifications.
+Included in the profile are investment options available, use and knowledge of 16 types of ETFs and 33 different fund families, compensation models, type of clients (high net worth, individual, institutional) and certifications.

-In terms of media outlook and usages, the 2017 FAMOUS study takes a comprehensive approach to measuring media.
+In terms of media outlook and usages, the current FAMOUS study takes a comprehensive approach to measuring media.
 This approach allows for a synergistic analysis of a media brand across different platforms.
-There are approximately 30 different publications, 50 different websites, 8 different networks with over 30 individual programs and 9 social media sites measured in the study.
+There are approximately 30 different publications, 40 different websites, 8 different networks with over 30 individual programs and 11 social media sites measured in the study.
 For social media, FAs were asked which if any they use professionally vs. personally.
 This study also evaluates mobile media as it relates to the use of applications (APPs) on smartphones and tablets.

 Media brands measured by network, print and/or digital platforms include: